CanonicalLtd/maas-docs/en/manage-zones.md

 # Zones

-The concept of a *zone*, and examples of how they can be used, are provided in the [Concepts and terms][concepts] page.
+The concept of a *zone*, and examples of how they can be used, are provided in the [Concepts and terms][concepts-zones] page.
 The current page covers how to use a zone.
 Specifically, it will show how to:

 - Create a zone